Master these questions with professional sample answers

 1. "What do you like about working here?"

-This shows you want to understand the company culture from their perspective.
-Their answer reveals what the company values and what keeps good employees engaged.
+This shows you want to learn about company culture.
+It reveals what the company values.

-This helps you understand the actual work and confirms the role aligns with your expectations.
-Ask for specific examples of daily tasks and responsibilities.
+This helps you understand the real work.
+Ask for specific daily tasks and responsibilities.

-4. "What do you see as the biggest challenge for the company this year?"
+4. "What is the biggest challenge for the company this year?"

-5. "What are the company's top priorities right now?"
+5. "What are your top priorities right now?"

 💡 Key Tips: